hippogriffin/ess-helm/README.md

   --set crds.enabled=true
 ```

-Configure Cert-Manager to allow Element Server Suite Community Edition to request Let’s Encrypt certificates automatically.
-Create a “ClusterIssuer” resource in your k3s node to do so:
+3. Configure Cert-Manager to allow ESS Community to request Let’s Encrypt certificates automatically.
+Create a “ClusterIssuer” resource in your K3s node to do so:

 ```
 export USER_EMAIL=<your email>